Sign in

 Ask Fintool Equity Research AI

-Patrick Sholl's questions to Marcus Corp (MCS) leadership • Q2 2025
+Patrick Sholl's questions to MARCUS (MCS) leadership • Q2 2025

 Question

-Patrick Sholl of Barrington Research Associates asked about long-term capital allocation, including the expected level of CapEx after the current hotel reinvestment cycle, the potential for theater investments, and the M&A landscape.
-He also inquired about the new value matinee pricing relative to pre-program levels.
+Patrick Sholl of Barrington Research Associates asked about long-term capital allocation, specifically the expected CapEx level after the current hotel reinvestment cycle and the timing for projects at non-Wisconsin hotels.
+He also inquired about the new value matinee pricing relative to pre-program levels and the current opportunities for theater acquisitions or new builds.

 Answer